How to Find Out if Your Patio Door is Vinyl or Aluminum

-- The differences between Vinyl and Aluminum
+- The differences between vinyl and aluminum pet doors

-- Quick links to installation guides
+- Quick links to sliding pet door installation guides

-The best way to know the material of your slider is to tap it with your fingers or a pen.
+Tap the Frame: The best way to know the material of your slider is to tap it with your fingers or a pen.
 The noise that you hear will tell you what material it’s made of.
 If it makes a panging noise like a frying pan, it is aluminum.
 If it makes a muted thunk, it is made of vinyl.

 Another way of guessing at the material is to measure the track and look at the wall thickness.
 Vinyl frames will be thicker and have a wider track.
 This is less accurate than the tapping method because different door brands will have different thicknesses and measurements.
 There is no such thing as a standard sliding glass door.

-Vinyl Panel Options
+Vinyl Panel Options:

-Endura Flap Vinyl Sliding Glass Dog Door - The standard choice among dog doors for vinyl sliding glass doors.
+Endura Flap Vinyl Sliding Glass Dog Door: The standard choice among dog doors for vinyl sliding glass doors.
 It has all the same dual-pane LoE glass and award-winning Endura Flap pet door that comes with the Thermo Panel 3e.

-Endura Flap Severe Weather Vinyl Sliding Glass Dog Door - A more robust version of the Vinyl Sliding Glass Dog Door, with a double flap Endura Flap for extra energy efficiency and insulation.
+Endura Flap Severe Weather Vinyl Sliding Glass Dog Door: A more robust version of the Vinyl Sliding Glass Dog Door, with a double flap Endura Flap for extra energy efficiency and insulation.

-Endura Flap Vinyl Sliding Glass Cat Door - Cats need to get out, too!
+Endura Flap Vinyl Sliding Glass Cat Door: Cats need to get out, too!
 This Vinyl Sliding Glass Cat Door has all the benefits of the Thermo Panel and Endura Flap in the small size flexible flap for your cat.

-Aluminum Panel Options
+Aluminum Panel Options:

-Endura Flap Thermo Panel 3e - The best seller of the Endura Flap panel line, the Thermo Panel 3e combines quality materials with exceptional design to bring you energy efficiency and durability worthy of our lifetime warranty.
+Endura Flap Thermo Panel 3e: The best seller of the Endura Flap panel line, the Thermo Panel 3e combines quality materials with exceptional design to bring you energy efficiency and durability worthy of our lifetime warranty.
 The dual-pane glass keeps your home insulated year-round.
 Read about dual-pane vs single-pane glass to learn more.